-The OSCE is expected to monitor the line of contact between Azerbaijani and Armenian troops on January 12, said Azerbaijan’s Defense Ministry on December 11.
+The OSCE is expected to monitor the line of contact between Azerbaijani and Armenian troops on March 1, the Azerbaijani Defense Ministry told APA on Feb.
+28.

-The monitoring will be held under the mandate of the OSCE Chairperson-in-Office Personal Representative along the line of contact in the direction of Ashagi Veyselli village of Azerbaijan’s Fuzuli district.
+The monitoring will be held under the mandate of the OSCE Chairperson-in-Office Personal Representative along the line of contact near Chamanli village of Azerbaijan’s Aghdam district.

-On the Azerbaijani side, the monitoring will be conducted by field assistants of the Personal Representative of the OSCE Chairman-in-Office Hristo Hristov, Simon Tiller and representative of the High-Level Planning Group (HLPG) Major Chavit Eliyas.
+On the Azerbaijani side, the monitoring will be conducted by field assistants of Personal Representative of the OSCE Chairman-in-Office Jiri Aberle and Peter Svedberg.

-In the territory of Azerbaijan occupied and controlled by Armenian armed forces, the monitoring will be held by field assistant of the Personal Representative of the OSCE Chairman-in-Office Peter Swedberg and HLPG Colonel Hans Lampalzer.
+In the territory of Azerbaijan occupied and controlled by Armenian armed forces, the monitoring will be held by Personal Representative of the OSCE Chairman-in-Office, Ambassador Andrzej Kasprzyk, his field assistants Ghenadie Petrica and Hristo Hristov.

 The Nagorno-Karabakh conflict entered its modern phase when the Armenian SRR made territorial claims against the Azerbaijani SSR in 1988.